 Celebrated every year on October 4

-World Animal Day is celebrated on the same day as the feast day for St. Francis of Assisi who is considered to be the catholic patron saint for animals, ecology, merchants …and a list of some other things according to who you ask it.
+St. Francis is a popular catholic saint who is considered to be the patron saint for animals, ecology, merchants …and a list of some other things according to who you ask it.

 Born as a wealthy son of a silk merchant and a noble woman, the little Francis didn’t have any trading spirit at all.

 He was spoiled rotten by his wealthy parents and soon learned to spend money like candy.

 Though, the young Francis learned that buying stuff didn’t make him happy enough.

 Francis tried the opposite of spending and gave away everything he had.

 When he had nothing to give away anymore of himself, he would give away his parent’s merchant wares.

 This was not very much appreciated and led to many domestic fights with his parents

 Several times he escaped his parents anger to attend a pilgrimage to let things cool off.